Arc-67/chatbot_agent/README.md

 2. **Outlet Agent (``/outlets``):** A secure Text-to-SQL agent that connects to a local SQLite database to answer questions about ZUS Coffee outlet locations.

 The frontend chat interface visualizes this entire process, showing the agent's "thoughts" and tool calls in real-time as they happen.
+This is the link to the deployed demo: [Link text Here]([https://link-url-here.org](https://chatbot-agent-cb3y.onrender.com))

 # Features